|Status:||Closed||Start date:||Apr 18, 2016|

 #17 Updated by Gianpaolo Coro over 3 years ago

 the amount of data we have uploaded on Thredds is now 131 GB: you find both one NetCDF file for each variable and one NetCDF file containing all the variables for each year.

 I will send you the credentials to access to geonetwork, but you can already see the maps and the meta using our GeoExplorer in the VRE (https://dev.d4science.org/group/devvre/geo1).

 We are not familiar with NCML and NetCDF merging.
 I have to figure out how it works to merge NetCDF files using a NCML.
 It seems only a matter of building a NCML like the one you uploaded and make it available through Thredds, is it right?

-#18 Updated by Julien Barde about 3 years ago
+#18 Updated by Julien Barde over 3 years ago

 in this case we would like to use such a NCML file (virtual file pointing physical netCDF files) to create a physical one (some current limitations in Ichthyop data access methods).
 Here is a tutorial for wirting netCDF from NCML with java: